grace-kang/git_analysis/README.md

 A RubyGem that analyzes a git repository and outputs basic information and PR information.

-Upon running app.rb with a repository URL, the following will be outputed:

-1. Repository Information
-2. Number of Pull Requests
-3. Pull Request Sizes

 ## Installation

 Add this line to your application's Gemfile: